laisbento/product-price-converter/README.md

 # Product Price Converter

+### *ATTENTION: This application is not running on AWS anymore, so it's expected that it won't work properly.*

 This application is responsible for converting the price of a product to the current currency of a country served by a retail platform.

 ## Specifications